mikenz1000/knockthru/meanify-fork/README.md

 This is mandatory in order to prevent url rewriters from being able to read or change ANY data in the database.

-My pull requests on meanify were ignored by the developer so I am just using a fork-copy with the modiciations that I need.
+My pull requests on meanify were ignored by the developer so I am just using a fork-copy with the modifications that I need.
 This is within my rights as per the license agreement, which I dutifully reproduce below.

 # license